 Heavy cream is found in a wide array of recipes, both savory and sweet.

-However, replacing any ingredient in a recipe can modify the taste and texture.
-Thus, be sure to use these substitutes in recipes that are compatible.
+However, replacing any ingredient in a recipe can modify the taste and texture, so be sure to use these substitutes in recipes that are compatible.